Tony Strickland

+Anthony A. Strickland (born February 17, 1970) is an American politician who is a California state senator representing the 36th district since 2025.
+A member of the Republican Party, he previously represented the 19th district from 2008 to 2012.

+He was a member of the Huntington Beach City Council from 2022 to 2025 and was Mayor of Huntington Beach from 2022 to 2023.
+During his tenure as Mayor, he was involved in conflicts with the state of California due to his opposition to new housing.

-Anthony A. "Tony" Strickland (born February 17, 1970) is an American politician.
-He was voted mayor of Huntington Beach by the Huntington Beach City Council in December 2022.
-He is a former California State Senator who represented the 19th District from 2008-2012.
-Strickland is a member of the Republican Party and a former Assemblyman, representing the 37th District from 1998 to 2004.
-He is the President and CEO of Strong America, an advocacy group and PAC.
+He was also a state assemblyman representing the 37th district from 1998 to 2004.
+He owns a political and business consulting firm.
+He is the president and CEO of Strong America, an advocacy group and super PAC.

 Early life, education, and early political career

-Strickland was born at Fort Ord, California, when his father, Don, was stationed there as a soldier in the United States Army.
+Strickland was born at Fort Ord, California, when his father was stationed there as a soldier in the United States Army.
 Don Strickland met his wife, Antonie, when he was stationed in Germany.
-Don and Antonie Strickland moved to Ventura County with their son Tony in 1973.
+The family moved to Ventura County in 1973.
 Strickland earned his Bachelor of Arts in political science at Whittier College, where he earned the Leadership and Service Award and was a Nixon Scholar.

 From 1996 to 1997, Strickland served on the staff of Assemblyman Tom McClintock.

+Political career

 California Assembly

-Elections
+Strickland was first elected to the Assembly in 1998 with 49% of the vote in a three-way race.